Henry Sutton PhD scholarship for international candidates

 The School of Engineering, Information Technology and Physical Sciences produces leading research in these discipline areas including mathematics, science, engineering, geoscience and information technology.
 The School is keen to attract excellent postgraduate students to join our research teams through the provision of the Henry Sutton PhD Scholarship Awards.

-Scholarship details: Twelve (12) international PhD scholarships have been created for the School.
-Each scholarship will include a full Federation University Research Tuition Scholarship ;and a Stipend scholarship (which includes a cash stipend of $12,500 AUD per annum (paid fortnightly) plus an accommodation scholarship valued at $12,500 AUD per annum).
+Scholarship details: Five (5) international PhD scholarships have been created for the School.
+Each scholarship will include a full Federation University Research Tuition Scholarship; and a Stipend scholarship (which includes a cash stipend of $12,500 AUD per annum (paid fortnightly) plus an accommodation scholarship valued at $12,500 AUD per annum).
 Both the tuition and stipend scholarships will be provided for a period of three years.
+While the accommodation type provides for single accommodation, options for married students, can be discussed, dependent upon availability.
 The Henry Sutton PhD Scholarship does not cover Overseas Student Health Cover (which is compulsory for the period of the COE).

-In addition, the scholarship holders may be offered optional paid teaching opportunities within the School.
+In addition, the scholarship holders may be offered optional paid teaching assistant opportunities within the School.

 Project support: $2000 per year to support the cost of the project (approved research expenses only).

 Eligibility: Honours 1 or equivalent is preferred.
 Open to international applicants, with the specification that International applicants must hold current IELTS or TOEFL English test results that meet minimum University English Language proficiency requirements.